mattjperez/blog/posts/numbers-in-rust-primer.md

 ## Intro

+Hey everyone, welcome to my first Rust blog post!
+My goal with this post is to provide a beginner-friendly guide that covers 90% of what you might come across in general Rust when it comes to numbers.
+While this isn't at all an exhaustive guide, I hope that readers will gain enough from it to jumpstart their searches for more in-depth information.

 This blog is broken into two parts:
 - Theoretical: Acts as a general overview of numerical data representation.
 - Practical: Builds off of the theory and shows how to improve your usage of numbers in Rust.

-You may find this blog usefeful if:
+You may find this blog useful if:
-- You're coming to Rust from an interpreted language, like Python.
+- You're coming to Rust from a higher-level or interpreted language, like Python.
-- You'd like a refresher on numerical data representation.
+- You'd like a refresher on numerical data representation, especially as it relates to Rust.
-- You've wondered when to use `isize` or `usize`?
+- You've wondered when to use `isize` or `usize`
 - You don't know how to prevent cases like `10_u8 - 20_u8` from panicking.
-- You don't know what the `saturating`, `wrapping` and `overflowing` integer methods in the standard library do.
+- You're not sure what the `saturating`, `wrapping` and `overflowing` integer methods in the standard library do.

 ## Theory